Marta44/topress2019/README.md

 **Imagery**

-The images have been carefully selected to be eye-catching and appealing.
+The images have been carefully selected to be eye-catching, appealing and compelling.
 The purpose is to showcase the most recent and important pieces created by the artists.
 The artists also want the images to clearly show that is possible to personalize the product/object on request.

 ---